2-6-2 tank engine Number 4 'Christopher'

 The locomotive build was started some years ago by Craig Gluyas, and it was completed in 2016 by Dave Madden and Austin Moss at the Windmill Farm Railway.
 The loco is powered by a 1.8 litre Ford diesel engine.

-This petrol hydraulic tram engine named 'Daisy', was built by RVM Engineering , Hastings between September and November 2013.
+This tram engine named 'Daisy', was built by RVM Engineering , Hastings between September and November 2013, and was fitted with a 1275cc Mini engine.
 The tram loco was originally named 'Tilby', and ran on the Hastings Miniature Railway until being purchased by the LMR in the spring of 2017.
 'Daisy' was re-gauged from 10¼ inches to 12¼ inches before being delivered to the LMR.
-The loco was rebuilt with a taller, totally new body by our engineers during the summer months; a few other technical modifications were also made at the same time.
+The loco was rebuilt with a taller, totally new body by our engineers during the summer months.
+'Daisy' entered service on 15 October 2017 following her naming ceremony.
+In the winter of 2020/21 the petrol engine was replaced by a Lister-Petter 3 cylinder diesel engine, which was part of a generator kindly donated to us by the Body Shop.
+In addition Daisy has received a new hydraulic drive unit and an engine driven compressor to supply air to the coach brakes.